Jdaaboul5/Data-Code-PLOS-ONE-paper/README.md

-# JIM
+# PLOS ONE

-This is the programming document for the small numerical experiment in Sini's manuscript submitted to JIM.
+This is the programming document for the small numerical experiment .

 It has:
        (1) AMOSA code for the small numerical example (shared after the manuscript is accepted);